 Only by brewing the tea ourselves can we truly understand the authentic taste of the tea.
 While tasting, also observe the tea liquor.

-Tea liquor that is rich, mellow, fresh, and has a sweet aftertaste is considered high-quality, while thin, rough, and tea liquor is of lower quality.
+Tea liquor that is rich, mellow, fresh, and has a sweet aftertaste is considered high-quality, while thin, rough, and astringent tea liquor is of lower quality.

 Inspect the infused leaves for completeness, softness, thickness, and freshness; those with visible buds are preferable, while thin, hard leaves with dark colors are less desirable.